olcf/hip-training-series/Lecture3/03 Exercises for Occupancy.md

 module unload cmake
 ```

-Now let's try the hip-stream example.
-This example is from the original McCalpin code as ported to CUDA by Nvidia.
-This version has been ported to use HIP.
+Now let's run the example with the profiling tools.
+First let's use the rocprof tool.

 ```
 module load PrgEnv-amd